-Savings – Smart contracts save you money since they remove the need for an intermediary.
+Smart contracts save you money since they remove the need for an intermediary.
 You would, for instance, have to pay a notary to witness your transaction.
-Or pay a lawyer to prepare the documents for the sale of a house or car for example.
+Or pay a lawyer to prepare the documents for the sale of a house or car, for example.

-Safety – Cryptography is a complex and solid form of safety that is used for the encryption of websites.
-It short, it keeps your documents safe.
+Cryptography is a complex and solid form of safety that is used for the encryption of websites.
+In short, it keeps your documents safe.

 Its important with any new technology to achieve adoption and integration to everyday processes.
 A few industries have been quick to employ the benefits offered through smart contracts.
 Let’s look at a few of the major industries leading the way.

-One of the major benefits of using smart contracts in the removal of middlemen and that means you get to keep more of your money.
+One of the major benefits of using smart contracts is the removal of middlemen, and that means you get to keep more of your money.

 Normally, if you wanted to rent your house to someone, you’d need to pay a middleman such as an estate agent or advertising website.
 On top of that, for the luxury of knowing the renter is paying, landlords need to pay someone to confirm that transaction took place.
 These are called admin fees.